 Ulrich of Ensingen had planned to cap the tower with a relatively simple spire.
 But Johannes Hültz of Cologne, resuming the task of the works, completely changed the project and created a very complex and graceful spire.

 Each edge of the octagonal tower has a succession of six small hexagonal spiral staircases.
-These are followed by four more twisted staircases within four huge pinnacles that are fitted on four corners of the tower and are clearly visible from the outside.
+These are followed by four more twisted staircases within four huge pinnacles fitted on four corners of the tower and clearly visible from the outside.
 The construction of the spire, at a height of 42 metres, was not completed until much later, in 1439.
-At this time, the Chief Magistrate had reason to be satisfied with the work, because the Strasbourgeois considered the building as a symbol of the power and greatness of their city.
+At this time, the Chief Magistrate was satisfied with the work because the Strasbourgeois considered the building a symbol of their city’s power and greatness.

 Still waiting for a second twin spire!

-On several occasions, the plan of a second twin spire for Strasbourg cathedral was addressed.
-So in 1490, architect Hans Hammer designed the plan for a second spire, but his project was not carried out.
+On several occasions, the plan of a second twin spire for Strasbourg Cathedral was addressed.
+So, in 1490, architect Hans Hammer designed the plan for a second spire, but his project was unsuccessful.

 This was perhaps a sign that gothic art had gone out of fashion (the Renaissance was already flourishing in Italy) or, more rationally, that the townsfolk were too poor to undertake such a task.

-Other specialists believed instead that the construction of a second tower on a renowned unstable ground could destabilise the building and cause serious damage.
+Other specialists believed instead that constructing a second tower on a renowned unstable ground could destabilise the building and cause severe damage.

-Later in the 19th century, German architects entertained the idea of a twin spire, without success… the symbol of the single-spire cathedral was already fixed in the hearts of the Strasbourgeois, in which they saw the power of the Republic of the Free City of Strasbourg in the Middle Ages.
+Later in the 19th century, German architects entertained the idea of a twin spire without success… the symbol of the single-spire cathedral was already fixed in the hearts of the Strasbourgeois, in whom they saw the power of the Republic of the Free City of Strasbourg in the Middle Ages.

 The Panoramic terrace and the different levels of the belfry